 Making the most of what you’ve got

-There’s still ways you can improve on your current petrol powered motorcycle to help lower your emissions.
+There are still ways you can improve on your current petrol-powered motorcycle to help lower your emissions.
 The easiest way is making sure your motorcycle gets regular maintenance.
 Things like changing the oil, making sure the valves are clear and readjusting their clearances if necessary, changing air and oil filters will all help.
 Putting in a regular maintenance schedule will prolong your bike’s lifespan as well as helping to reduce its consumption of petrol.

 While car drivers can use hypermiling techniques to help cut down their fuel consumption, these are less useful for urban bikers in particular as they rely on limiting your acceleration and deceleration, which is, frankly, too dangerous most of the time.